 Vs. heavier cloth printing.

-A larger size of pants (if you choose to carry inside the pants) and belt will make your pistol more comfortable, and let you avoid those comments from your friends about how you have put on weight!
+A larger size of pants (if you choose to carry inside the pants) and duty belt will make your pistol more comfortable, and let you avoid those comments from your friends about how you have put on weight!
 Look around, and you may see someone who got the pants 1” larger but want to wear the same belt.
 The well worn notch now exposed on the belt says either “HEY, I GAINED WEIGHT” or “Now I’m carrying a gun!”
 Remember, the person who notices this could be an outlaw, or a local police officer who may stop you in front of your friends to ask you questions.

 All in all, you can’t just think about carrying a gun, you have to consider a personal protection system.
 Keeping the people around you from noticing can keep you from getting involved in something when you would do better as a good witness.
 My first line of defense remains threat recognition, followed closely by threat avoidance.
 In the end, the best shots are the ones you never fire, and concealing your firearm goes a long way towards giving you survival choices.